Man accused of hitting 17-year-old girl with truck charged with aggravated vehicular homicide, OVI

 EASTLAKE, Ohio -- The man accused of hitting a 17-year-old girl with his truck in Eastlake has been charged.

-Maddisan Chase of Eastlake was struck by the vehicle Tuesday on Vine Street near East 337th.
+Maddisan Chase of Eastlake was struck by the vehicle Tuesday afternoon on Vine Street near East 337th.

 She passed away at the hospital.

-Eastlake police said the driver, identified as Eric Dean Jones, 26, of Akron, was found to have driven off of the right side of the road and struck the teen with the work truck.
+Eastlake police said the driver, identified as Eric Dean Jones, 26, of Akron, was found to have driven off of the right side of the road and struck the teen with his work truck.
 The truck then continued and eventually crashed into a pole.

 Jones has been charged with one count of aggravated vehicular homicide, which is a felony of the first degree; one count of operating a vehicle under the influence, a misdemeanor of the first degree; and one count of failure to control, a minor misdemeanor.